microbit-foundation/dev-docs/hardware/edgeconnector.md

 | m:b ring  | the micro:bit basic interface (the 5 rings on the front)
 | mod       | the pin number on the module:bit
 | schem     | the symbol name in the micro:bit schematics
-| MCU       | the actual pin name of the nRF51822 MCU chip
+| MCU       | the actual pin name of the Nordic MCU chip
 | s/w       | the name that is used in the DAL runtime software
 | functions | all possible functions, **BOLD** for default. brackets indicate use with caution
 | dir       | the startup conditions (direction) when the micro:bit boots: Input or Output